cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_packet.md

 <HighlightBox type="note">

-Remember that the `OnRecvPacket` callback writes an acknowledgement as well (this course covers the synchronous write ack case).
+Remember that the `OnRecvPacket` callback writes an acknowledgment as well (this course covers the synchronous write ack case).

 </HighlightBox>